Ev Dynamics Welcomes Further Investment from International Investors

-HONG KONG, Dec 16, 2021 - (ACN Newswire) - Ev Dynamics (Holdings) Limited (the "Company", Stock Code: 476, together with its subsidiaries, collectively "Ev Dynamics" or the "Group"), a provider of new energy vehicles and integrated technology solutions, has received notice from Colombian entrepreneur Mr. Frank Kanayet Yepes that he has acquired an additional 150 million shares of the Company at a purchase price of HK$0.150 per share, adding to his first investment early this year.
+HONG KONG SAR - Media OutReach - 16 December 2021 - Ev Dynamics (Holdings) Limited (the "Company", Stock Code: 476, together with its subsidiaries, collectively "Ev Dynamics" or the "Group"), a provider of new energy vehicles and integrated technology solutions, has received notice from Colombian entrepreneur Mr. Frank Kanayet Yepes that he has acquired an additional 150 million shares of the Company at a purchase price of HK$0.150 per share, adding to his first investment early this year.

+Colombian entrepreneur Mr. Frank Kanayet Yepes has made a further investment in Ev Dynamics to support the Group to achieve its potential of innovative technologies and enlarged its market coverage.

 Following this latest move, Mr. Kanayet Yepes holds a total of approximately 270 million shares; increasing his shareholding in the Company's shares to 3%.
 Mr. Kanayet Yepes will pay a premium of approximately HK$9.6 million over the current share price.